Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Stoic**

-    You have :d20-adv: **Advantage** on Constitution :d20-save: **Saving Throw**s that you make to maintain your concentration on a spell when you take damage.
+    You have :d20-adv: **Advantage** on Concentration Check.

 - **Reactive Spell**

-    When a creature provokes an :rsc-reaction:**Opportunity Attack** from you by moving out of your Reach, you can use your :rsc-reaction: **Reaction** to cast a Spell at the creature, rather than making an Opportunity Attack.
+    When a creature provokes an :rsc-reaction: **Opportunity Attack** from you by moving out of your Reach, you can use your :rsc-reaction: **Reaction** to cast a Spell at the creature, rather than making an Opportunity Attack.
 The Spell must have a casting time of one Action and must target only that creature.

 ### Weapon Training

 *4th-level Feat*

 **Prerequisite:** None